A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Introduction

 One of the central themes in kinetic theory is the derivation of macroscopic models from microscopic or mesoscopic descriptions.
 Such asymptotic analyses not only provide a rigorous justification of effective equations but also reveal the precise mechanisms by which microscopic dissipation, transport, and interaction forces translate into collective macroscopic dynamics.
 The hydrodynamic limit program, initiated in classical works such as \cite{BGL93, BGL91,Caf80,CIP94}, has played a fundamental role in connecting kinetic equations (Boltzmann, Vlasov, Fokker--Planck) with fluid models (Euler, Navier--Stokes, drift-diffusion).
 Beyond its mathematical significance, this line of research underpins multiscale modeling in physics, biology, and engineering, where effective macroscopic equations are indispensable for large-scale simulations and qualitative understanding.

 A key challenge in this program lies in handling singular scalings, nonlocal interactions, or strong external fields.
 In these regimes, the usual compactness or moment methods do not provide sufficient control, and more refined tools such as entropy methods, Wasserstein stability estimates, or modulated energies have been developed, e.g. \cite{BIR25, BV05, CC20, CC21, CCJ21, CCT19, C21, CJe21-2, CJ24, CT22, FK19, GSR99, Han11, SR04, Ser20, Vas08}.
-Establishing quantitative convergence results in such singular limits is particularly important: they not only provide error bounds for the approximation of kinetic dynamics by macroscopic models but also clarify the regimes of validity and the robustness of effective descriptions under weakly prepared data.
+Establishing quantitative convergence results in such singular limits is particularly important: they not only provide error bounds for the approximation of kinetic dynamics by macroscopic models but also clarify the regimes of validity and the robustness of effective descriptions in low-regularity or partially prepared settings.

 In this paper, we are interested in asymptotic analyses for Vlasov--Fokker--Planck equations, which describe the time evolution of a particle density $f=f(t,x,\xi)$ in phase space: \bq \pa_t f + {\rm B} \xi\cdot \nabla_x f - \nabla_x (-\Delta_x)^{-\alpha} \rho_f \cdot \nabla_\xi f = \frac1\tau \nabla_\xi \cdot (\theta \nabla_\xi f + \xi f), \quad t>0, \ (x,\xi) \in \R^d \times \R^d. \eq Here $d \ge 1$ denotes the spatial dimension, and $f$ represents the probability density (or distribution function) of particles at position $x \in \R^d$ with velocity $\xi \in \R^d$ at time $t$.
 The macroscopic density and momentum are given by